theronhitchman/linear-algebra/syllabus/index.md

 #### Advanced Goals

 ##### Question: Are there any good geometric interpretations of a system of linear equations?

+ * The Geometry of Hyperplanes (Chapter 1)

+ > connect the geometry of the dot product to linear equation representing a Hyperplanes,
+ > understand the effect of changes to the form of a linear equation on the location of
+ > a hyperplane, understand the hyperplane as a level set of the dot product.

  * The Three Viewpoints (Chapters 1 and 2)